jamisonjcjohnson/jamisonjcjohnson.github.io/_posts/2024/2024-11-23-configuring_kvstore_in_splunk.md

 sudo systemctl restart splunk
 ```

-**Review Logs**: If KVStore is not working correctly, review the MongoDB logs located in the $SPLUNK_HOME/var/log/splunk/kvstore.log file for potential issues.
+**Review Logs**: If KVStore is not working correctly, review the MongoDB logs located in the $SPLUNK_HOME/var/log/splunk/kvstore.log or whereever your logs are located for potential issues.

 **Backup KVStore Data**: To prevent data loss, ensure regular backups of KVStore.
 This is especially important if you're using KVStore for critical operational data.